Bilayer graphene quantum dots as a quantum simulator of Haldane topological quantum matter

 Since higher QD states have a more extended wave function, the state hybridization is stronger for higher energy shells.
 We can see it on the probability density plot for each state (Insets in Fig.~\ref{fig:DQD_energy_levels}).
 Low-energy states like the one in the s-shell are not strongly modified compared to the single QD version.
 On the other hand, states composed of QD p and d shells are more modified, with the effect being bigger as the state energy increases.

-Figure~\ref{fig:DQD_energy_levels}b shows the low-energy spectrum for four electrons confined in a double quantum dot as a function of interaction strength.
-In the weak-interaction regime, the ground state is a valley-unpolarized singlet.
-As the interaction strength increases, the system first transitions to a valley-unpolarized quintuplet ground state and, at even stronger interactions, to a doubly valley-polarized quintuplet.
-In the singlet ground-state regime, the first and second excited states are a triplet and a quintuplet, respectively.
-This sequence of spin multiplets closely matches the spectrum of a spin-1 Heisenberg antiferromagnetic chain with $L = 2$ sites, indicating that the system’s effective low-energy degrees of freedom behave as emergent spin-1 objects.
-This correspondence validates the mapping to an effective spin model and underscores the potential of BLGQD arrays for realizing synthetic quantum magnetism.
-Remarkably, when the ground state becomes a valley-unpolarized quintuplet, the first and second excited states are a triplet and a singlet, respectively, mirroring the spectrum expected for two spin-1s coupled ferromagnetically.
+Figure~\ref{fig:DQD_energy_levels}(b) shows the low-energy spectrum for four electrons confined in a double quantum dot as a function of interaction strength.
+In the weak-interaction regime, the ground state remains a valley-unpolarized singlet, with the first and second excited states being a triplet and a quintuplet, respectively.
+The main contribution to the singlet state comes from the configuration with the lowest shell completely full.
+This sequence closely matches the spectrum of a spin-1 Heisenberg antiferromagnetic chain with $L = 2$ sites, consistent with the mapping to an effective spin model.

+As interaction strength increases, the system transitions to a valley-polarized quintuplet ground state ($S=2$).
+This transition is driven by electron-electron repulsion and fine tuned by the exchange interaction: strong interactions make it energetically favorable to promote electrons to the second shell (at a kinetic energy cost), and since intravalley exchange is significantly larger than intervalley exchange, the electrons tend to concentrate in a single valley.
+In this case the next excited states are a quintuplet, followed by a triplet and then a singlet, mainly composed of electrons on the lowest shell.
+Remarkably, at intermediate interaction, when the ground state becomes a valley-unpolarized quintuplet, the first and second excited states are a triplet and a singlet, respectively, mirroring the spectrum expected for two spin-1s coupled ferromagnetically.

 The bilinear–biquadratic (BLBQ) spin-1 Hamiltonian